tom-gora/my-astro-portfolio/src/content/work/notable.md

 #### What principles?

-- Exploring a modern Ajax based technology (Livewire) to enhance basic requirements for a PHP CRUD app
+- Exploring a modern Ajax based technology (Livewire) to enhance basic requirements for a PHP CRUD app.
 - Implementing an interesting use case for AI generative technology that isn't yet another chatbot.
 - Learning to deploy a dockerized application (PHP dependency hell made me do it ;)
 - Leverage modern PHP to create an actual MVP of an application rather than static site from 20 years ago.